The Clever Samaritan Woman - Recognized Jesus As the Messiah

-It’s recorded in the this way: “Jesus said to her, Go, call your husband, and come here.
+It’s recorded in the Bible: “Jesus said to her, Go, call your husband, and come here.
 The woman answered and said, I have no husband.
 Jesus said to her, You have well said, I have no husband: For you have had five husbands; and he whom you now have is not your husband: in that said you truly.
 The woman said to him, Sir, I perceive that you are a prophet.
 Our fathers worshipped in this mountain; and you say, that in Jerusalem is the place where men ought to worship.
 Jesus said to her, Woman, believe me, the hour comes, when you shall neither in this mountain, nor yet at Jerusalem, worship the Father.
 You worship you know not what: we know what we worship: for salvation is of the Jews.
 But the hour comes, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship him.
 God is a Spirit: and they that worship him must worship him in spirit and in truth.
-The woman said to him, I know that Messias comes, which is called Christ: when he is come, he will tell us all things.
+The woman said to him, I know that Messiah comes, which is called: when he is come, he will tell us all things.
 Jesus said to her, I that speak to you am he. … The woman then left her water pot, and went her way into the city, and said to the men, Come, see a man, which told me all things that ever I did: is not this the Christ?”
 (John 4:16-26, 28-29).